 While Oculus and HTC both have solid games in their arsenal, most of them are demos that give players a taste of what the future could hold.
 PS VR titles feel complete and offer the challenging gameplay and fun I expect out of a video game.
 The immersion only helps to raise the fun factor.

-The Return of Move
+PlayStation VR review: The return of Move

 When they first debuted back in 2010, the PlayStation Move controllers were ahead of their time.
 A dearth of compatible games seemingly sealed the motion-based controllers’ fate to the Isle of Failed Tech.
 But like a phoenix rising from the ashes, the Move controllers make a triumphant return as a pretty solid pair of virtual hands, or whatever the particular game you're playing requires them to be.